nasim-raj-laskar/Bulls-and-Cows_/README.md

 3.Enter your guess and receive feedback instantly.

 4.Continue guessing until you find the correct number.
-If you exceed five incorrect attempts, the game will provide hints.

 5.Celebrate when you successfully guess the number!